-The least costly i30, the Active, comes with cloth-covered seats, manually controlled air-conditioning, 16-inch wheels, the 2.0-litre petrol engine, a manual gearbox, and the features in any i30.
+The least costly i30, the Go, comes with cloth-covered seats, manually controlled air-conditioning, 16-inch steel wheels, the 2.0-litre petrol engine, a manual gearbox, and the features in any i30.

 You can spend more for an auto gearbox, in which case you get a conventional auto with its around-town friendliness.
 Or you could choose instead an Active diesel, with either a manual gearbox or the DCT auto.

 From here you have two possible paths along which to spend more on an i30.
 You can have the 2.0-litre petrol engine and diesel engine and more features, by choosing an i30 Elite or Premium.
 Or you can have a turbo-petrol engine, a sportier drive and more features, by choosing an i30 SR or SR Premium.

 Choose an i30 Elite and the diesel engine and DCT auto gearbox are standard.
 You get a mix of leather and fake leather on the seats and steering wheel, and smart-key entry (which lets you unlock the car and drive away without handling the key).
 Dual-zone climate control maintains a set cabin temperature, the driver and front passenger have independent controls, and there are vents for rear passengers.
 Windscreen wipers operate automatically when it rains.
 Compatible smartphones can be charged wirelessly from a pad on the centre console.
 And the wheels are an inch bigger at 17 inches, wrapped in wider tyres with a lower profile (for more dry grip and a sportier look).

 Choose the sportier route and go for an i30 SR and you get the 1.6-litre turbo-petrol engine, with a manual gearbox as standard.
 The SR also comes with yet bigger wheelrims, at 18 inches, wrapped in tyres with a lower profile again.
 It substitutes a more sophisticated, multi-link, rear suspension for the torsion-beam set-up on other i30s.
 And its seats are more deeply bolstered on each side, so that they hold you in place more securely around corners.